RedLanternTech/CISSPNotes/Domain1Notes.md

 Not all vulnerabilities have a threat.
 When Identifying vulnerabilities, we need to id the threats

+Incidents - when you have a security breach.
+Policy Violations are an incident

 Defense in depth:  Don't depend on one thing, multiple layers if one fails

 Due Care - you were following the best standards.
 Responsible.
+Did you make an effort?
+Can you show you are making progress?

 Due Diligence:  you did your research to make an informed decisions.
-Proving Due Care
+Proving Due Care.  ensuring behavior

  - YOu need to be aware of weakness and vulnerabilities (Due Diligence)
  - Need to take action to secure (Due Care)

 Liability - who is responsible for damage

+Least Privlige-only enough permissions to perform their job

+Need to know-Even though someone has clearance, they do not get access to all items at that level

+Privacy is only related to confidentiality

 You need to know the laws and regulations to make informed decisions.
 - Consult with the Legal Department or a lawyer to determine how laws and regulations impact security operations